As the capital city and cultural hub of Macedonia, Skopje attracts a large number of tourists each year.

 Staying Safe in Tourist Destinations

-When traveling to tourist destinations like Skopje, Macedonia, it’s essential to be aware of common scams and learn how to stay safe.
+When traveling to tourist destinations like Skopje, being aware of common scams and learning how to stay safe is essential.

 Avoiding Unwanted Attention